injoo626/IntroToIM/MidtermProject/README.md

 - after five rounds, players' total earning is displayed and players can either choose to continue or quit playing the game
   - reset the earning to 0
   - start from the current earning
+- lots and lots of debugging: actually had some fun!
+Thinking about each function's order and how they are intertwined with each other were quite interesting

 ## 2021.10.09
 ### Summary